olssonik/olssonik/README.md

 ### Hi, I`m Oli 👋 Welcome to my Github Page!
 Hello and welcome to my Github page!
-I'm Oliwier, a student based in UK.
+I'm Oliwier, indie developer based in UK.
 Here, you will find some of my projects and contributions to the open-source community.

 ### Skills 🌱
 * Linux: I'm comfortable working with Linux-based systems and have experience with various distributions.